barnii77/config.lvim/README.md

 `U` reverses all changes on last changed line
 `"` does something with a register (like `'` does something with a marker)

+deleting:
+:d _ throws away stuff and does not save to clipboard

+append to a register by using the capital letter instead of lowercase eg
+`"ayy` yanks line into a
+`"Ayy` appends line to a

+to change a macro, paste the content of register then modify it and yank it again, then just run it as macro
+eg:
+`"jp`
+$dl
+`modify`
+$dldl
+`"jyy`
+`@j` to run

+When replacing, use flag g to replace everything not just first occurance
+eg:
+`:%s/fun/fn` replaces first occurance in line `:%s/fun/fn/g` replaces every occurance

+use `.` to run command only on current line
+eg:
+`:.w file.txt` saves only changes in current line to file you can also add to it eg `.+4`

+You can also write with range:
+`:3,14w file.txt`

+visual selection
+use the markers `'<` for start of selection and `'>` for end of selection

+global command
+`:[range]g/pattern/command`
+this executes command on every occurance of pattern

+guu makes all line lowercase
+gUU makes all line uppercase

 ## Conclusion

 If you are starting out with LunarVim and trying to get started quickly with a decently simple and reasonable configuration, I think you could consider using my config.